AvratanuBiswas/AvratanuBiswas.github.io/_pages/home.md

   <h1>Hi, I'm Avra.</h1>

   <p>
-    I'm Growth Engineer at <a href="https://riff.ai" target="_blank">Riff</a> (formerly Databutton), building and running the growth stack with a focus on fast iterations and measurable outcomes.
+    I'm a Growth Engineer at <a href="https://riff.ai" target="_blank">Riff</a> (formerly Databutton), building and running the growth stack with a focus on fast iterations, clear metrics, and measurable outcomes.
   </p>

   <p>
-    Joined Databutton in 2023 as an early team member when it was a 7-person startup in the middle of rapid growth.
+    Joined Databutton in 2023 as an early team member when it was a 7-person startup.
-    Worked across the stack, from dev relations and technical support to growth engineering, helping scale the platform and onboard the first wave of builders.
+    I worked across support, debugging, product feedback, and growth to help scale the platform and onboard our first builders.
+    We've since raised our Series A, and I now focus fully on building and running our growth stack.
   </p>

   <p>